mario-to-lowercase/MicroDoc/pages/welcome.md

-# 📝 Introduction to Microblog
+# 📝 Introduction to MicroDoc

-**Microblog** is a lightweight, minimalist blogging tool designed for simplicity and ease of use.
+**MicroDoc** is a lightweight, minimalist blogging tool designed for simplicity and ease of use.
 It enables content creators to focus on writing without the complexity of traditional content management systems.

 ---

-## 🤔 What is Microblog?
+## 🤔 What is MicroDoc?

-**Microblog** was created to provide a streamlined blogging experience that prioritizes content over complicated interfaces and setups.
-Unlike traditional blogging platforms that require databases, user accounts, and complex server configurations, Microblog uses a file-based approach that makes it incredibly easy to set up and maintain.
+**MicroDoc** was created to provide a streamlined blogging experience that prioritizes content over complicated interfaces and setups.
+Unlike traditional blogging platforms that require databases, user accounts, and complex server configurations, MicroDoc uses a file-based approach that makes it incredibly easy to set up and maintain.

 ---

 ## 💡 Core Philosophy

-The core philosophy behind Microblog is **simplicity without sacrifice**.
-While keeping the system lightweight and minimal, Microblog still offers the essential features needed for an effective blogging platform:
+The core philosophy behind MicroDoc is **simplicity without sacrifice**.
+While keeping the system lightweight and minimal, MicroDoc still offers the essential features needed for an effective blogging platform:

 - ✨ Clean, distraction-free writing experience
 - 📚 Easy content organization